eamoe/chatbot/README.md

 ## Project Structure

-The project structure is as follows:
+The project consists of several modules:

+1. `tg_app` that is responsible for running the telegram bot.

 ```
 tg_app/